stephhider/Think-Pink-Statamic-Theme/README.md

 The global addon needs to be installed to take advantage of this theme please follow the directions at the link above on how to enable this add on.

-Please copy over the files found in the folders:
+Please copy over the files found in the folders: <br />
 _config/fieldsets <br />
 _content/<br />
 _themes/<br />